When will Someone Need Letters of Administration?

 5. uncles and aunts.

-According to the law, the siblings and their children, grandparents, as well as uncles and aunts are entitled to a share of the estate only in the absence of the other next of kin with higher priority right.
-In the absence of children or parents of the deceased, the spouse is entitled to the whole of the estate.
-In the other case, the spouse is entitled to one half of the intestate property, sharing the rest with the children or, in the absence of children, with parents of the deceased.
+According to the law, siblings, their children, grandparents, uncles, and aunts only receive a share of the estate in the absence of higher priority next of kin.
+If the deceased left no children or parents, the spouse is entitled to the entire estate.
+Otherwise, the spouse receives half of the intestate property, sharing the remainder with the children or, in their absence, the deceased’s parents.

 Other Considerations